 Frans et al. draw the same construction with the actual loss notation overlaid; reproduced for cross-reference.

-Shortcut models keep things simple by enforcing composition through direct comparison of network outputs: no differentiation through the network, no JVP, just a fast per-step training update.
+Shortcut models enforce composition by directly comparing network outputs: no differentiation through the network, no JVP, just a fast per-step training update.
 The tradeoff is that the discrete half-step approximation introduces small errors that compound when you compose many steps; and like CTM and consistency models before it, the training target is still self-referential.
 The next two methods both push against that self-reference.
 Align Your Flow does it by importing ground truth from outside (a pretrained teacher); MeanFlow does it from the inside (an exact identity that lets the network supervise itself against quantities readable directly from data).

 Align Your Flow: distilling the jump function